-Their protective gear and helmet are the only protection motorcyclists can count on to avoid injuries or reduce their severity in the event of an accident or a fall.
+Motorcyclists’ protective gear and helmets are the only protection they can count on to avoid injuries or reduce their severity in the event of an accident or a fall.

 Under the Protective Helmets Regulation, every person riding on a motorcycle must wear a protective helmet that complies with one of the following manufacturing standards:

 Law enforcement officers may request to examine your helmet

 If a law enforcement officer asks to examine your helmet, you must comply with the request.